- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 called on Syria to stop supplying weapons to Hezbollah.

-By March 2011, as the anti-government protests in the Middle East begin to include Syria, France and the U.S. nixed another
+By March 2011, as the Arab Spring's anti-government protests in the Middle East began to include Syria, France and the U.S. nixed another

 trip by Kerry to Damascus, concerned that it would signal “Western